Skip to main content

 3. Reviewer First: The reviewer signs first after finalization, followed by the reviewee.

-• Example: A marketing team spread across different regions can finalize their performance reviews quickly without waiting for a specific order, thus ensuring timely completion.
+• Example: A global marketing team finalizes reviews quickly without waiting for a specific order.

 Did this answer your question?